zw2497/Database-Engine/README.md

 # DataBass: Wait for the Table to DROOOOOOOP

+This isn't your average database.
+This will be the base of operations for exanding your data processing knowledge!
+The base of your data exploration in this class!
+It will cover the bassics of query execution that you will learn in class!

+We present to you....

+    The DATABASS..Bass...bass

+## Getting STarted

 This is a simple Python-based analytical database for instructional purposes.
 See the [system design](./docs/design.md) for details.

 Installation